Thinking of buying a home this year and wondering who can qualify for an FHA loan?

 The FHA program is a great option to look into as it provides lenient credit eligibility requirements, low closing costs, and low down payments.

-Here is the run down on the FHA loan requirements for 2017.
+Here is the rundown of the FHA loan requirements for 2018.

 FHA loan general requirements